 Nearby are the picturesque fishing villages of Looe and Polperro, and the vibrant city of Plymouth with its shopping centres, theatres and cinemas.

-For the children there is plenty of choice from the Monkey Sanctuary near Looe, Plymouth National Marine Aquarium, the Pavilions ice skating and swimming or horse riding along the lanes and beaches to name but a few.
+For the children there is plenty of choice from the Monkey Sanctuary near Looe, Plymouth National Marine Aquarium or horse riding along the lanes and beaches to name but a few.
 Transport links are such that you can easily venture further down into Cornwall for day visits to St Ives, Truro, Newquay or Falmouth.